maduoma/mlops-platform/FINAL_MODULAR_COMPLETION_REPORT.md

 ## Executive Summary

-The MLOps platform demo has been successfully transformed into a production-ready, fully modularized infrastructure suitable for technical interviews and enterprise deployment.
+The MLOps platform demo has been successfully transformed into a production-ready, fully modularized infrastructure suitable for enterprise deployment.
 All demo code has been removed, and the platform now follows Terraform best practices with comprehensive security, monitoring, and operational excellence.

 ## Completed Deliverables